iamjanvijay/iamjanvijay.github.io/index.md

     <span id="personal-more-content" style="display:none;">
         Apart from research and academics, I nurture myself with running, biking, photography, Stoic philosophy, and music.

+        <br><br>

-        Since 2020, I've immersed myself in long-distance running, completing 3 half-marathons with a best time of 2:04:54, including one solely on an 800m track.
-Recently, I secured a spot in the <a href="https://www.nyrr.org/races/2024unitedairlinesnychalf">2024 NYC HALF-MARATHON</a> and am setting my sights on the upcoming <a href="https://www.nyrr.org/tcsnycmarathon">NYC FULL-MARATHON</a>.
-Besides running, my longest biking journey in one trip was 50.69 miles.
+        Since 2020, I've been actively engaged in long-distance running, completing three half-marathons with a best time of 2:04:54, one of which was on an 800m track.
+This passion has led me to secure a spot in the 2024 <a href="https://www.nyrr.org/races/2024unitedairlinesnychalf">NYC Half-Marathon</a>, with ambitions for the <a href="https://www.nyrr.org/tcsnycmarathon">Full Marathon</a> soon after.
+My interest in biking complements my running; I've covered distances up to 50.69 miles in a single journey.

+        <br><br>
-        Photography is my creative outlet, focusing on landscapes and nature.
-Explore my work on <a href="https://www.flickr.com/photos/197236258@N04/with/52582953958">Flickr</a> to see the world through my lens.

-        I enjoy reading with a fondness for biographies and philosophy.
-Through biographies, I gain insights from others' life stories, helping me to adopt a hopeful, broad perspective on my life.
-Stoic philosophy particularly appeals to me, not just in theory but in practice.
-Its perspective of the universe as an interconnected system, with each of us playing a part, shapes my understanding of life's events as contributing to a larger purpose.
-If you're new to stoic philosopy, I recommend this translation of Marcus Aurelius' <a href="https://www.amazon.com/Meditations-New-Translation-Marcus-Aurelius/dp/0812968255">Meditations</a>.
+        Turning to my creative side, photography allows me to capture and share the beauty of landscapes and nature.
+You can explore these visual stories on my <a href="https://www.flickr.com/photos/197236258@N04/with/52582953958">Flickr</a> page.
+My reading preferences lean towards biographies and philosophy, offering insights into other's lives and broader perspectives on my own.
+Stoic philosophy, in particular, resonates with me.
+Its perspective of the universe as an intelligent and interconnected system, with each of us playing a part, strengthens my understanding of life's events as contributing to a larger purpose.
+For those curious about Stoicism, I recommend <a href="https://www.amazon.com/Meditations-New-Translation-Marcus-Aurelius/dp/0812968255">Marcus Aurelius' 'Meditations'</a> as a good starting point.

+        <br><br>

-        In the realm of music, I enjoy a spectrum from hard/post-rock to Sufi music, a blend that mirrors my varied interests.
-If you're intrigued by this mix, check out <a href="https://youtu.be/aloSwQ7DZsI?list=PLic13xDAzEH7UICVjy4nnNcT_TCQ96EUr">Andre Antunes' work</a>, where these genres converge harmoniously. <span class="toggle-text" onclick="togglePersonalContent()">Show less. </span>
+        Music is the final chord in my symphony of interests, where I find harmony in the diverse rhythms of hard/post-rock and Sufi music.
+If this unique blend piques your interest, <a href="https://youtu.be/aloSwQ7DZsI?list=PLic13xDAzEH7UICVjy4nnNcT_TCQ96EUr">Andre Antunes' work</a> is a must-listen, beautifully merging these genres. <span class="toggle-text" onclick="togglePersonalContent()">Show less. </span>
     </span>
 </div>